zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

         birthDate: Date
     }
 }
-You can treat the the elements inside the () is an array list.
+You may treat the elements inside the () is an array list.

 The first element is a symbol to tell us in which method to send the http request.

-The second element is the url format information about the http requets.
+The second element is the url formatting information about the http requets.

-The thrid element is a map data strucutre that defines the relation between the request data and the url.
+The thrid element is a map data strucutre that defines the mappings between the request data and the url formatting based on the keywords in the url and the key names in the data request.
-The fourth is a description for the api.

-For above example, its a get request and the path of the request is /users/:id, the :id means it should be treated an value.
-And the thrid element means how to resolve the request path its a mappings between the /users/:id and the request data {id: number}
-If you send the request data with {id: 234} it will be reduced to (Rest/get /users/234) And for the thrid element there are some utils keybaords exists for make the process of mapping easier.
+If you send the request data with {id: 234} it will be reduced to (Rest/get /users/234) for the definition: /users/:id {:id id}

+The fourth is a description for the api
 ```
 ### (Rest/get url urlAndRequestDataMappings (comments))
 ```
 This is for the http get request.
-For lisp its enghout to make eval it and send an http request.
 But for React-Navite with Typescript, its not too much clear, The developr have to know which data should I sent ?
 Which data that I will get??
-For resolve two things above, you should defined a get http request in ts file like below:
+To fixs that, you should defined a get http request in ts file in below format:

 export type UserAPI = {
     //Use a map data structure to define the mappings between http request format and the data sent by the caller.